BICCN/BCDC-Metadata/Templates/dataset_metadata/README.md

 # Dataset Metadata Template
-This template is still under development.
-The readme will be updated as the development of the template progresses.
+The readme for this template will be updated in a future release.